 Mother turned to one of the charging Humans, and with a tree branch, slapped his sword from his grasp.
-Blasts of fire shot from the thicket of vines where the man was trapped, and arrows flew by us.
+Blasts of fire shot from the thicket of vines that trapped the man and arrows flew by us.

 "Run, Kaia!" she said again, and this time I obeyed.

 I ran from the flaming thicket of thorns toward the only gap in the circle of Humans.

 I pushed through the bushes at the edge of camp.
 As I did, two Humans ran for me.
 A woman yelled as she charged with a battleaxe, her tight braid slapping against her back with each stride.
 A short man supported her from the side, holding a growing ball of fire.